shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “I’m… I’m alive!”
 She yelled.
 “I’m here!
 I’m here!”
 She raised her chin to the moon.
 “AWOOO!”
 She gagged.
 Her throat did not want to cooperate.
 She was drenched and tired, and alone.

+The moon shone warmly through the rain clouds, illuminating down on Ersatzica.

-She looked up to the moon.
+She looked up to it.
 “Alpha, Wolf God of the Loyal Moon, please help me.”